 - When both sides are properly cooked, place them on a kitchen paper to absorb the excess oil.
 Proceed with the rest of the pattis.

 - Place the bottom sides of the buns on the same frying/griddle pan

-- Quickly place the burger pattis on top of each and top them with slices of cheese singles/slices and leave for a min for cheese to melt slightly
+- Quickly place the burger patties on top of each and top them with slices of cheese singles/slices and leave for a min for the cheese to melt slightly

 - Take out from the pan and squeeze a dollop of burger sauce, ketchup or mayo on top

-- Arrage slices of tomatoes, cucumer and lattiuce
+- Arrange slices of tomatoes, cucumber and lettuce

 - Cover with the top part of the bun and press down gently.

 - Wrap in foil paper and stack them on a tray

 - Serve warm